LenaRib/meta/README.md

 # Description
-Profile page for specialists with personal information, the data transfer from Airtable to PostgreSQL with Django ORM.
+One-page app with profile information for medical specialists.
+The data transfer implemented from Airtable to PostgreSQL with Django ORM.
+Vue.js on the frontend side.

 ## Technical info
 + python 3.9